Spatiotemporal Besov Priors for Bayesian Inverse Problems: Numerical Experiments

 \subsection{Dynamic Tomography Reconstruction}

-In this section, we investigate the dynamic reconstruction of a simulated (STEMPO) and a real (emoji) tomography problems.
-Computed tomography (CT) is a medical imaging technique used to non-intrusively obtain detailed internal images of a subject such as human body \citep{Shepp_1974,Hermena_2023}.
+In this section, we investigate the dynamic reconstruction of a simulated (STEMPO) and a real (emoji in Supplement \ref{apx:emoji}) tomography problem.
+Computed tomography (CT) is a medical imaging technique used to non-intrusively obtain detailed internal images of a subject such as human body \citep{Shepp_1974}.
 CT scanners project (Radon transformation) X-ray over the subject at different angles and measure the attenuated signals by an array of sensors recorded as sinograms.
-Reconstructing the (high-resolution) internal images from the limited observed sinograms is usually regarded as a linear inverse problem which is severely underdetermined (ill-posed).
-Therefore, appropriate (edge-preserving) priors are especially important for these tomography reconstruction problems.